 And, he adds, “It’s cost effective for us and an effective use of tax dollars.”

 NAR purchased and up-fitted a 100,000 square foot facility in Greer, featuring 25,000 square feet of climate controlled space plus warehousing that can be expanded for contingency storage and kitting.

 VR leases a portion of this facility as a training center, where we continue kitting and assembling the variety of combat medical supplies produced by NAR and used by the military, tactical law enforcement professionals,fire fighters and emergency health care responders around the world.

-Up to 45 VR clients a day assemble litters, create subassemblies for products, and pack backpacks and smaller kits that can be attached to the belt or leg.
-Our clients and staff meet demanding standards and quality control, knowing the work they do helps save lives.
+Up to 45 VR consumers a day assemble litters, create subassemblies for products, and pack backpacks and smaller kits that can be attached to the belt or leg.
+Our consumers and staff meet demanding standards and quality control, knowing the work they do helps save lives.

-It’s a total win-win-win for NAR, our clients and the community.
+It’s a total win-win-win for NAR, our consumers and the community.